OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 **10) Let's pretend we've tested our tools in our `test_tools_env` and we have decided not to use them in our analysis.
 Conda makes it really easy to delete environments cleanly**

-    # First move out of the environment by `deactiviating it`
+    # First move out of the environment by `deactivating it`
     $ mamba deactivate

     # remove the environment